 In this case, the driver of the Honda was held liable for failing to yield to oncoming traffic.
 Some witnesses did not come to the same conclusion.
 If it weren’t for existing case law, liability would be much more difficult to determine in these “yellow-light” car crashes.
 And with self-driving cars, we don’t have a strong set of existing case laws to look to for guidance.

 Not the First Crash and Won’t be the Last

 The Tempe accident isn’t the first publicized case of an accident involving a self-driving car.
 Last year a Tesla Model S driving in autopilot collided with a tractor-trailer when the car’s cameras and sensors failed to detect the vehicle in front of it.
 The Tesla driver was killed.
-However, after extensive testing there were no defects to be found in the Tesla software.
+However, after extensive testing, there were no defects to be found in the Tesla software.

 These two crashes have raised an interesting question about determining liability in accidents involving self-driving cars – who is at fault when software is operating the vehicle?
 In today’s global economy, car parts come from all over the world.
-With the evolution of technology in automobiles, software has become a crucial component in determining how a car operates.
+With the evolution of technology in automobiles, the software has become a crucial component in determining how a car operates.
 Now there are companies whose business is to provide car services at the click of a button.
 These companies, like Uber, are increasingly incorporating driverless cars into their fleets.
-With more people and companies involved in the manufacturing, design, and use of a single car, the list of parties potentially liable for accidents continues to grow.
+With more people and companies involved in the manufacturing, design and use of a single car, the list of parties potentially liable for accidents continues to grow.

 What Are Some Questions Being Raised?

 Let’s say you were in an accident while riding in an autonomous car that malfunctioned after the software contracted a virus or became hacked by an outside source.
 Who would have to pay up?
 Is it the insurance company covering the rider?
 How much is the rider covered?
 Insurance is based on risk assessment, but how do you assess the risk of someone’s diving habits if a computer program is now a part of the equation?